sbsaipranay19/Weather-Journal-Updated/README.md

  a) Download the files. <br>
  b)Install node on your computer if it is not downloaded before. <br>
  c)Run the command in the root node server.js. <br>
- d)Open the local host on your browser as shown in the ocmmand prompt.
+ d)Open the local host on your browser as shown in the command prompt.
   ## Limited only to the states in US